artursmileris/adventure-works-powerbi-dashboard-lab/README.md

 1. Clone or download this repository.
 2. Make sure you have **Power BI Desktop** installed.
-3. Open `AdventureWorks_Dashboard.pbix` to explore the interactive report.
+3. Open `AW_Dashboard_Demo.pbix` to explore the interactive report.